A New Framework of Multistage Estimation: Multistage Estimation of Quantile

 \eeT

 See Appendix \ref{App_quantile_mix} for a proof.

 \sect{Conclusion}

-In this paper, we have proposed a new framework of multistage parametric estimation.
-Specific sampling schemes have been developed for basic distributions.
+In this paper, we have proposed a new framework of multistage estimation.
+Our general approach provides exact solutions for a wide spectrum of estimation problems.
+Specific sampling schemes have been developed for parameters of common distributions.
 It is demonstrated that our new methods are unprecedentedly efficient in terms of sampling cost, while rigorously guaranteeing prescribed level of confidence.

 \sect{Preliminary Results}